Injac/ExGrip.WinRT.AppBarControls/README.md

 *Commands*

-*LeftAreaMouseDownCommand and LeftAreaMouseDownCOmmandParameter (when the user clicks on the left button) *ToggleButtonClickedCommand and ToggleButtonClickedCommandParameter (when the user clicks the toggle-button)
+* LeftAreaMouseDownCommand and LeftAreaMouseDownCOmmandParameter (when the user clicks on the left button)
+* ToggleButtonClickedCommand and ToggleButtonClickedCommandParameter (when the user clicks the toggle-button)

 *Events*

-+LeftAreaButtonClicked (when the user clicks on the left button) +ToggleAreaButtonClicked (when the user clicks the toggle button)
+* LeftAreaButtonClicked (when the user clicks on the left button)
+* ToggleAreaButtonClicked (when the user clicks the toggle button)